How to Increase Building Performance and Meet LEED Requirements

 Owners today are looking for greater sustainability in order to reduce lifecycle building costs and increase building performance.
 To meet these requirements and have a seamless handover, there must be strong project commissioning from the design phase, throughout construction, and all the way to closeout.
 Following LEED guidelines while commissioning can provide improved sustainability, thereby giving owners the cost reductions they are seeking.
 Improved commissioning centers around adherence to these LEED guidelines, as well as using technology to ensure the process is proactive and everyone is kept informed at all times.

-And that’s why BIM 360 is essential for asset and equipment tracking, because it allows for management of design review, submittals, commissioning checklists, and asset tracking, keeping the commissioning agent and other stakeholders up to date.
-With effective commissioning comes a smooth handover, less change orders, and repeat clients.
+And that’s why Autodesk Construction Cloud is essential for asset and equipment tracking, because it allows for management of design review, submittals, commissioning checklists, and asset tracking, keeping the commissioning agent and other stakeholders up to date.
+With effective commisioning comes a smooth handover, less change orders, and repeat clients.
 When done well, project commissioning leads to greater satisfaction and a successful project overall.

 Learn how to optimize your Construction Handover workflow with this ebook: